Here's the Perfect Temperature to Keep Your House for Better Sleep, According to Experts

 "Ever wake up in the middle of the night, drenched in sweat? [#guilty] As we enter the spring and summer months, it's more important now than ever to keep your bedroom at the right temperature—so you can get better quality sleep," Katie Couric's team says.

-We don't know about you, but when we think of what determines the quality of our sleep, we generally think of avoiding caffeine, alcohol and tech use close to bedtime, winding down with some meditation, consuming plenty of sleep-inducing food and tucking in under our weighted blanket.
+We don't know about you, but when we think of what determines the quality of our sleep, we generally think of avoiding caffeine, alcohol and tech use close to bedtime, winding down with some meditation, consuming plenty of sleep-inducing food and tucking in under a weighted blanket.

 But Couric and her team nudged us to double-check our thermostats, as there is a scientifically proven best temperature for sleep.